Microfluidics: A general overview of microfluidics

 Acoustofluidics and microfluidics

-Acoustofluidics deals with the use of acoustic fields, mainly ultrasonics onto fluids within microfluidic channels allowing to manipulate cells and particles.
+Acoustofluidics deal with the use of acoustic fields, mainly ultrasonics onto fluids within microfluidic channels allowing to manipulate cells and particles.
 It refers to the study and manipulation of acoustic waves on microscale to nanoscale fluidic environments.
 These mechanical waves are inflicted on the fluid through the excitation of the microchannels walls with an actuator.

 This has proven to be a method that is gentle to the cells and that can be employed in many applications such as biomedical applications: lab-on-a-chip functionalization, moving of particles, separation of cells, acoustic trapping.